Supervisor/supervisor/README.txt

 Event Listeners (New in 3.0)

+  Event listeners are supervisor subprocesses which take actions when a supervisor event is emitted.
+They can perform arbitrary actions (send an email, restart a supervisor process, etc).

-  Supervisor event listeners are subprocesses which are treated almost exactly like supervisor "programs" with the following differences:
+  Supervisor event listeners are treated almost exactly like supervisor "programs" with the respect to their configuration with the following differences:

   - They are defined using an [eventlistener:x] section in the config file instead of a [program:x] section in the configuration file.